NarutoSauce/narutosauce.github.io/_posts/2014-03-26-naruto-manga-670-review.md

 ---
 layout: post
-title: Naruto Manga 669 Review
+title: Naruto Manga 670 Review
-description: Naruto manga 669 Hachimon Tonkou no Jin...!! review.
+description: Naruto manga 670 The Beginning review.
 category: manga-review
-thumbnail: /assets/images/postthumbs/669.jpg
+thumbnail: /assets/images/postthumbs/670.jpg
 tags: [manga, review]
 ---

-**669: Hachimon Tonkou no Jin...!!**
+**670: The Beginning**

 Last weeks chapter ended with Naruto waking up and as many fans predicted, Naruto actually woke up in a similar place as to where he usually meets Kurama and not the Kamui world.